radebajic/radebajic/_posts/2024-10-14-gant-in-python.md

 Another reason is that I tried several "specialized" solutions for creating Gantt charts aimed at delivering presentation-type outputs i.e. slick, uncluttered charts ready to be used in PowerPoint or Word.
 However, these cost money, are clunky to use, and provide rigid, inconsistent outputs.
 Whoever came up with the idea to make a Gantt charting solution in PowerPoint is a true champion of awkward decisions.

-I told myself: If only there was a tool that's free, highly customizable, and—with some knowledge—could be utilized for visualization, data wrangling, and a thousand other tasks...
+If only there was a tool that's free, highly customizable, and—with some knowledge—could be utilized for visualization, data wrangling, and a thousand other tasks...

 *[Python enters the scene.]*